Enjoy year-round comfort with Stephens Plumbing

 Clicking may mean there is an issue with the ignition.
 If attended to quickly and with the help of a service professional, an ignition problem can be fixed before causing heating issues.

 Squealing can indicate an issue with internal components such as a belt or fan.
 When these begin to fail, squealing may occur.
-Fixing internal components should be left to an HVAC professional.
+Fixing internal components should be left to a professional at a licensed HVAC company.

 Much like squealing, rattling can indicate an issue with the internal components of the furnace.
 Call a certified furnace repair technician for help when you hear rattling.

 Furnaces can sometimes chirp when they are first turned on after going unused for an extended period of time.
-If, after the first few times of running the furnace the chirping doesn’t go away, call an HVAC technician at Stephens Plumbing to receive reliable furnace services.
+If, after the first few times of running the furnace the chirping doesn’t go away, call a technician at our HVAC company to receive reliable furnace services in areas of Illinois such as Naperville, Wheaton, Plainfield, Bolingbrook, and Downers Grove.

 Which Type of Furnace Is Best For Your Home?